Online Learning in Middle and Senior School

 Consequently, the Middle School and Senior School staff at St Hilda’s are confident that effective learning and teaching can continue in an off-campus context.

-Our online learning approach seeks to best leverage the skills that staff and students have built up over a number of years and which have been refined and adapted in recent weeks.
+Our online learning approach seeks to best leverage the skills that staff and students have built up over a number of years and which have been refined and adapted in recent times.
 Below are the major platforms that will be used in each sub-school.
 In addition to this list, staff will continue to use a variety of ICT-based solutions depending on their subject areas and they will communicate regularly with their classes via School email.

 In Middle Senior School we will be using a combination of: